Parallels/packer-examples/macOs/variables.md

 * `output_directory` - Specifies the directory where the virtual machine files will be saved.
 * `machine_name` - Defines the name of the virtual machine in Parallels Desktop.
 * `machine_specs` - This variable holds the hardware specifications for the virtual machine:
+  > **Note:** This will only be taken into consideration if you are building a macvm and not an ipsw.
   * `cpus` - Sets the number of CPUs to assign to the virtual machine.
   * `memory` - Sets the amount of memory (in MB) to assign to the virtual machine.